ergoplatform/ergo-dex/docs/dex-blog-post.md

 ```
 $ ergo-tool help dex:IssueToken
 Command Name:	dex:IssueToken
-Usage Syntax:	ergo-tool dex:IssueToken <wallet file> <ergAmount> <tokenAmount> <tokenName> <tokenDesc> <tokenNumberOfDecimals
+Usage Syntax:	ergo-tool dex:IssueToken <wallet file> <ergAmount> <tokenAmount> <tokenName> <tokenDesc> <tokenNumberOfDecimals>
 Description:	issue a token with given <tokenName>, <tokenAmount>, <tokenDesc>, <tokenNumberOfDecimals> and <ergAmount> with the given <wallet file> to sign transaction (requests storage password)
 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/IssueTokenCmd.html
 ```

-A token is issued by creating a new box with the `ergAmount` of ERGs and (`tokenId`, `tokenAmount`) pair in the `R2` register.
+A token is issued by creating a new box with the `ergAmount` of ERGs and (`tokenId`, `tokenAmount`) pair in the `R2` register, where `tokenId` is selected automatically using the id of the first input box of the transaction (as required by Ergo protocol).
 Additional registers should also be specified as required by [EIP-4](https://github.com/ergoplatform/eips/blob/master/eip-0004.md) standard.
-The `dex:IssueToken` command uses a wallet storage given by `storageFile` to transfer given `ergAmount` of ERGs to the new box with tokens.
-The new box will belong the same wallet given by storageFile.
+The `dex:IssueToken` command uses a wallet storage given by `storageFile` to transfer given `ergAmount` of ERGs to a new box with tokens.
+The new box will belong the same wallet given by `storageFile`.

 ```
 $ ergo-tool dex:IssueToken "storage/E2.json" 50000000 1000000 "TKN" "Generic token" 2